We review in this page some of the important Libyan Tax & Accounting Laws:

 Law No. (11) 2004 regarding Income Tax

-The Income Tax Law clarifies the different kinds of direct taxes.
-These taxes are imposed on various profits that companies make.
-Using the kind of activity, this law classifies the taxes on profits into seven categories.
+Using the kind of activity, this law classifies the taxes on profits

-The Law sets the measures that organize the relationship between The Tax Department and tax Payers.
+on net profit.
+The Law sets the measures that organize the relationship

 Executive Regulation for Law No. (11) 2004 regarding Income Tax